alexisv/blog/docs/_posts/2025-06-08-tanzu-mission-control-self-managed-installation.markdown

 <figcaption>Pinniped Login</figcaption>
 </figure>

-Login with your LDAP Username and Password.
+Log in with your LDAP Username and Password.
 Review the post [Deploy a LDAP server workload](https://deephackmode.io/deephackmode.io/update/2025/06/07/deploy-a-ldap-server-workload.html){:target="_blank"}, to know what username and password that can be used.

-Once logged in, you should this screen.
+Once logged in, you should see this screen.

 <figure>
 <div class="image-row-big">